Frequently Asked Questions

 Yes, we will fund up to 15% administrative costs.
 We would prefer that the majority of the grant go towards the program, and that the portion of the grant going to overhead costs be kept as low as possible.

-The large grant funds may be used to pay for capital expenditures that are necessary to support the grant program you are proposing.
+The grant funds may be used to pay for capital expenditures that are necessary to support the grant program you are proposing.
 The Olson Foundation does not typically fund exclusively capital expenses.

 Would you provide a grant for capacity building?